llnl/OGhidra/README.md

 ##  Common Workflows

-### Workflow 1: Bulk Function Renaming
+### Workflow 1: Bulk Function Renaming, Loading Vectors, and Query

-One of OGhidra's most powerful features is intelligently renaming all functions in a binary.
+One of OGhidra's most powerful features is intelligently renaming all functions in a binary and loading the results into a vector database.

 **Using GUI**:
 1. Click the **"Rename All Functions"** button
 2. Select renaming mode in the dialog:
    - **Full**: Rename all functions with detailed analysis
    - **Quick**: Faster renaming with basic analysis
-   - **Loading Vectors**: Use vector embeddings for context-aware naming
-3. Monitor progress in the workflow panel
-4. Review renamed functions in the left panel list
+3. Review renamed functions in the left panel list
+4. Click the **"Load Vectors"** button in the Analyzed Functions Tab
+5. Ask questions in the Query Box!

 **Using CLI**:
 ```
-OGhidra> Rename all functions in this binary using full analysis
+OGhidra> enumerate-binary
+OGhidra> What does my application do?
+Is there any malicious capability?
 ```

 ![Function Enumeration Example](https://github.com/user-attachments/assets/675a6971-c4d2-42bc-a932-50508071dfa7)